24-hour Domestic Violence Hotline: 518-374-3386

 If you are not in danger, and you would like more information about browsing safely and privately, please click HERE.

-The Domestic Violence Program offers safe shelter, counseling, advocacy, groups, case management, children’s services and post-shelter services to victims of domestic violence.
+YWCA NENY’s domestic violence program offers safe shelter, counseling, advocacy, groups, case management, children’s services, and post-shelter services to victims of domestic violence.

 The following are basic criteria for determining eligibility for using Domestic Violence services:

-- Persons who are recently beaten or physically abused by a spouse, partner, parent or adult child, if that abuser is living with the victim or has controlled access to the home or apartment
+- Persons who are living with someone abusive or who has controlled access to the home or apartment

 - Persons who have been abused in the past and are in danger of this happening again; see similar patterns or direct threats